Mel Giedroyc: Television

 On 12 November 2014, Giedroyc guest hosted an episode of The One Show with Alex Jones.

 In 2015, Giedroyc narrated eight-part BBC One series Now You See It.
 A second series aired in 2016.

-In December 2015 Giedroyc performed as Frau Schmidt in "The Sound of Music Live (2015)" which was broadcast on ITV.
 In January 2015, Giedroyc and Perkins were given their own daytime chat show on ITV.
 The show, called Mel and Sue aired for 30 episodes, every weekday at 4pm.
-In August 2015, it was announced that the show had not been re-commissioned.

 Giedroyc and Matt Baker began co-hosting four-part BBC One series The Gift in February 2015.
-It will return for a second series in 2017.

 Giedroyc hosted the Sky1 primetime game show Relatively Clever, which began on 3 April 2015.

 In May 2015, Giedroyc joined Scott Mills in commentating the semi-finals of the Eurovision Song Contest 2015 for the United Kingdom.
 It was broadcast on BBC Three.

+In August 2015, it was announced that Mel and Sue had not been re-commissioned.

+In December 2015, Giedroyc performed as Frau Schmidt in "The Sound of Music Live (2015)" which was broadcast on ITV.

+In 2016, she presented the first episode of The Great Sport Relief Bake Off.

 Since 2016, Giedroyc has presented the Eurovision You Decide programme.